Where to Stay in Puglia

 Popula Lifestyle Hotel in the new side of town is a good option if you want something modern and spacious.
 It doesn’t have loads of charm, but it’s nice, convenient (especially if you’re traveling with a car), and only 10 minutes walk to the old town. $70-110 USD per night.

-Where to stay the Terra di Bari
+Where to stay in the Bari area

-The cities of the Terra di Bari do not feel like the quaint villages and towns of the Valle d’Itria and Salento peninsula.
+The cities of the "Terra di Bari” (the Bari metro area) do not feel like the quaint villages and towns of the Valle d’Itria and Salento peninsula.
 These are busy, bustling medium-sized cities with lots going on and locals going about their lives.
 They have been important regional centers since the Middle Ages and they retain cosmopolitan airs and relatively little interest in tourism.

 This is a good thing!
 It’s an ideal region to explore for those who want to see a more “authentic” Puglia, especially if you like port cities.